Salisbury City Council held a public hearing on and adopted the FY20 budget on Tuesday, June 18. The new fiscal year begins July 1.

 The Atlantic hurricane season starts June 1st.
 To keep your family safe this hurricane season and to minimize risks associated with severe weather, follow this advice from the Salisbury’s public safety officials.

-The City of Salisbury will operate on a limited schedule for the Martin Luther King, Jr. holiday, Monday, Jan.
-21.
+The City of Salisbury will operate on a limited schedule in observance of Memorial Day, Monday, May 27.

-Salisbury City Council and city staff will host the fourth in a series of community town hall meetings titled, Chit, Chat & Chew, Thursday, Dec.
-6, with dinner beginning at 5:15 p.m., at Fire Station #4, 2325 Statesville Blvd.
-This event will be held for residents in the “Northwest” area of the city, which encompasses neighborhoods such as Westcliffe, Rolling Hills, Hendrix Estates, Westwood, West Ridge, and Clancy Hills.
+Salisbury City Council and city staff will host the seventh in a series of community town hall meetings titled, Chit, Chat & Chew, Thursday, May 30, with dinner beginning at 5:15 p.m., at Grace United Methodist Church, 846 Faith Road.

 BlockWork is a grass-roots program developed in 2010 by the Community Appearance Commission’s Neighborhood Leaders Alliance (NLA).

 The Salisbury Community Appearance Commission and Salisbury Housing Advocacy Commission will be accepting BlockWork applications from Salisbury city neighborhoods beginning now through Friday, June 14.
 The 2019 BlockWork event has been set for Saturday, October 26, on, “National Make a Difference Day.”